Entanglement Dynamics of Two V-type Atoms with Dipole-Dipole Interaction in Dissipative Cavity: Conclusion

 \section{Conclusion}

-In this work, we study a coupled system of two V-type atoms interacting with a dissipative single-mode cavity, which couples with an external environment.
-We obtain the analytical solution of this model and discuss in detail the influences of the cavity-environment coupling, the SGI parameters, the initial state and the dipole-dipole interaction between the two atoms on entanglement dynamics.
-The weak coupling condition makes the entanglement negativity change monotonously while the strong coupling condition can make the entanglement negativity oscillate.
-For the initially maximal entangled state, the entanglement negativity has the same steady value in different coupling conditions and SGI parameters.
-The bigger the SGI parameter is, the larger the decay rate and the revival amplitude of entanglement are.
-For the initially partial entangled state, when the SGI parameter $\theta<1$, the entanglement negativity will reduce to the same steady value in different coupling conditions, and a bigger SGI parameter corresponds to a smaller decay rate and revival amplitude of entanglement.
-However, when the SGI parameter $\theta=1$, the entanglement negativity will increase rather than decrease.
-Namely, a bigger SGI parameter can very effectively protect the quantum entanglement for the initially partial entangled state.
-For the initially product state, the entanglement negativity will rise to 0.2 from zero when $\theta<1$ and it increases to 0.36 from zero when $\theta=1$.
-When there is the dipole-dipole interaction between the two atoms, the dissipation of entanglement will be significantly reduced.
-On the one hand, the dipole-dipole interaction between the atoms can protect very effectively the quantum entanglement of the initially maximal and partial entangled states.
-On the other hand, the dipole-dipole interaction can not only generate entanglement very effectively, but also enhance the regulation effect of $\theta$ on entanglement for the initially partial entangled and product states.
+In this work, we study a coupled system of two V-type atoms with dipole-dipole interaction in a dissipative single-mode cavity, which couples with an external environment.
+Firstly, we diagonalize Hamiltonian of dissipative cavity by introducing a set of new creation and annihilation operators according to Fano theorem.
+Then, we obtain the analytical solution of this model by solving the time dependent Schrodinger equation.
+We also detailedly discuss the influences of cavity-environment coupling, SGI parameter and dipole-dipole interaction between the two atoms on entanglement dynamics under different initial states.
+We found that the entanglement will change monotonously under the weak coupling condition while it will oscillate under the strong coupling condition.
+For the initially maximal entangled state, the entanglement has the same steady value under different coupling conditions and SGI parameters.
+The bigger SGI parameter corresponds to the larger decay rate and revival amplitude of entanglement.
+For the initially partial entangled state, when the SGI parameter $\theta<1$, the entanglement will reduce to the same steady value under different coupling conditions, and a bigger SGI parameter corresponds to a smaller decay rate and revival amplitude of entanglement.
+However, when the SGI parameter $\theta=1$, the entanglement will increase rather than decrease.
+Namely, a bigger SGI parameter can very effectively protect and generate the entanglement for the initially partial entangled state.
+For the initially product state, if $\Omega=0$, the entanglement will rise to 0.2 from zero when $\theta<1$ and it increases to 0.36 from zero when $\theta=1$.
+When there is the dipole-dipole interaction between the two atoms, the entanglement can be protected very effectively, and the more entanglement will be generated.
+Also, the larger the dipole-dipole interaction is, the slower the entanglement decays and the more the entanglement is generated.
+So the dipole-dipole interaction can not only very effectively protect and generate entanglement, but also enhance the regulation effect of SGI parameter on entanglement.
 We also give the physical interpretations of all results.